kyverno/website/content/en/docs/Introduction/admission-controllers.md

 For Example, whenever we create a new Pod, a request is sent to the Kubernetes API server and an Admission controller intercepts the request and it may validate, mutate or do both with the request.

-When using kOps (Kubernetes Operations), Admission Controllers can be configured using .yaml file or by passing an argument after minikube start.

 <img src="assets/kubernetes-admission-controllers.png" alt="Kubernetes Admission Controllers" />

 ## Admission Controllers Phases